wp-plugins/simple-tweet/readme.txt

 1. If you input "Consumer Key" and "Consumer Secret", you can see the link "Click on the link to go to twitter to authorize your account." on settings of "Simple Tweet" or profile of each users.
    Click this link.
-2. When You're asked to accept access of the application you registerd, then click "accept".
+2. When You're asked to accept access of the application you registerd, then click "Allow".
    If you can't this page, application registration on twitter may be incomplete ,or "Consumer Key" and "Consumer Secret" you input may be wrong.
    If they are not wrong, after a while try to click the link "Click on the link to go to twitter to authorize your account." again
 3. You can see a few digits of a number as PIN.